RhinyG/STT/README.md

 The next step is to get the real value for your Bx.
 Rotate the robot a full rotation, which should mean your back encoder is in the same spot as it started.

 If your Y value does not return to zero, Bx needs to be changed.
 If Y is too high, increase/decrease Bx.

+* Step 5

+You should be done tuning.
+Change the public static variables back to final.